 - Nb valid days: number of valid days in the period

-NB: For the SoDa Customers who already exploit the output format of hc3v4_request.php, it is possible to get back to this format by adding the following parameters "rely=0&header=0"
+NB: For the SoDa Customers who already exploit HC3 classic output format, it is possible to get back to this format by adding the following parameters "rely=0&header=0"

 For more details on building your command in a Unix environment, Error messages, and FAQ, please refer to this page (Coming soon).